yuanqing/sketch-clean-document/README.md

 ### Clean Layers

-- Delete hidden layers
+- Deletes hidden layers
 - Smart rename layers
-- Unnest nested groups
+- Unnests nested groups
-- Specify a whitelist regular expression to skip processing of certain layers
+- Skips processing of certain layers based on a whitelist regular expression
 - Operates on layers in the selection, or on layers on the current page if the selection is empty

 ### Clean Symbols